mwmlln/shinju_select/README.md

 [The result link here ]()

+## 6 Deployment

-## Setting up Django environment.
+### Setting up Django environment.

-Following additional packages are installed to create this site by using pip3 install.
+1. Following additional packages are installed to create this site by using pip3 install in gidpod terminal

+  * djanfo
   * gunicorn
   * psycopg2
   * dj-database-url
-  * dj3-cloudinary-storage
+  * django-storages
   * django-crispy-forms
   * django-allauth
   * django-countries